-L.A.’s South Bay hub has international culture, craft beer, and a mellow beach
+L.A.’s South Bay hub has international culture, craft beer, notable ramen, and a mellow beach

 Things to do

 With 1.5 miles of sandy shoreline, the Los Angeles County city of Torrance (map) is technically a beach town.
 But the South Bay hub is increasingly known as a bustling city unto itself, with a multicultural heritage, a cool nature preserve, and a burgeoning beer scene.

 A good place to start is Torrance Beach.
 Part of the Santa Monica Bay, the sand here is often less populated than the beaches in nearby Redondo and the Palos Verdes Peninsula.
 Rent a bicycle or surfboard and pick up snacks at Perry’s Café & Rentals.
 Nearby, check out the Madrona Marsh, a 43-acre seasonal wetland where reptiles and small mammals make their homes in pop-up vernal pools and micro habitats.
 Bring your binoculars: The Audubon Society uses the Marsh for its annual bird census, and bird and nature walks are offered daily.

 Torrance has a strong multicultural presence, too.
 Take one of the free tours at the Chen Art Gallery, which houses more than 1,000 Chinese artifacts, all from one family’s private, rare collection—including a Qing dynasty imperial throne room and a Ming dynasty bedroom.
 Torrance’s Japanese population, meanwhile, is second only to Honolulu in the U.S.; shop with the locals at the flagship Mitsuwa Marketplace, an immersive supermarket experience with specialty eateries, bakeries, and boutiques selling Japanese cosmetics, videos, and more.